LeaderPortfolio

 The Full Dossier

 Morris Chang was born in Ningbo, China, on July 10, 1931.
-He moved to the United States in 1949 and attended Harvard University before transferring to the Massachusetts Institute of Technology (MIT), where he earned Bachelor's and Master's degrees in mechanical engineering.
-He later received a Ph.D. in Electrical Engineering from Stanford University in 1964.
+Due to the Second Sino-Japanese War, his family moved frequently, including Hong Kong and Shanghai.
+He later immigrated to the United States.
+He studied at Harvard University before transferring to the Massachusetts Institute of Technology (MIT), where he earned Bachelor's and Master's degrees in mechanical engineering.
+He then obtained a Ph.D. in electrical engineering from Stanford University in 1964.

 Rise to Success